hillhacks/website/pages/travel.md

-Aut Bus Stand to Batludhar village (Hippie Gotra) by taxi (Alto 1300 INR & Sumo or other 1800 INR, can be shared among people) If needed, this can be arranged by Jubish - call him at - 9742787000
+Aut Bus Stand to Batludhar village (Hippie Gotra) by taxi (Alto 1300 INR & Sumo or other 1800 INR, can be shared among people) If needed, this can be arranged by Jubeesh - call him at - 9742787000

 OR

 Aut Bus Stand to Thachi by local bus
 Thachi to Batludhar village by taxi (300 rupees)
-This can also be arranged by Jubish - 9742787000
+This can also be arranged by Jubeesh - 9742787000

 Tickets can be booked at [HRTC](http://www.hrtchp.com/hrtctickets/).